stlrda/CKAN-Infrastructure/readme.md

 ###### Determine the Public Facing URL
 1. Assume that your domain is hosted in route53
-1. get the Hosted Zone ID such as `A5GJ576DARR2YZ`
+1. Get the Hosted Zone ID such as `A5GJ576DARR2YZ`
-1. update the hosted_zone in your local `terraform.tfvars`
+1. Update the hosted_zone in your local `terraform.tfvars`
-1. this will create a DNS record to generate a SSL Certificate for ckan
+1. This will create a DNS record to generate a SSL Certificate for CKAN

 ###### Optional: Remote State